G-Wang/Tacotron-pytorch-1/README.md

 $ python main.py --eval --cuda --ckpt <ckpt_timestep.pth.tar>
 ```

-## What is different with the original Tacotron
+## Differences with the original Tacotron
 1. Data bucketing (because they used loss mask)
 2. Remove residual part in decoder_CBHG
 3. Batch size is set to 8